tywerbicki/Slater-Lab-SPTB/README.md

 ---

-## How to Reproduce Our Bulk RNASeq Results
+## How To Reproduce Our Bulk RNASeq Results

 1. Acquire our bulk RNASeq data by reaching out to [Dr. Donna Slater](mailto:dmslater@ucalgary.ca):